crowaltz24/DepoIndex/README.md

 DepoIndex enables clerks to generate an accurate, paginated topic index from a deposition in minutes - eliminating manual scanning and ensuring that judges can jump directly to any point of interest.

-Developed to apply for docu3C's Summer Internship Program 2025.

 ### To-Do
 - ~~Topic Extraction~~
 - ~~Table of Contents Generation~~